Matroid Secretary via Labeling Schemes: Graphic Matroids

-We compute both term separately.
+We compute both terms separately.
 First, note that

 where the first and second equalities follow since the symbols of $z$ are uniform in $\{1,2,3\}$, the third equality follows since $z_{\{1\}}$ and $z_{\{2,3\}}$ are independent random variables, and the last equality follows since the length of $z_S$ distributes as a Poisson with parameter $|S|\ln(1/p)$.
+By a similar reasoning, the second term is